 One thing that might be easier said than done is to reduce anxiety and stress.
 Focusing on your wellbeing may reduce the number of intrusions you experience.

+When you look for a diagnosis for intrusive thoughts, you're really looking for a diagnosis for a mental health disorder.
 If there comes a point where these thoughts feel overbearing and can’t be ignored, it might be a sign of OCD or other disorders.
 Luckily, there are treatment options available to help you live a full, happy life in spite of intrusive thoughts.

 Whether intrusive thoughts are taking over your life or you just get a bad feeling from them, you can always reach out to us here at Inner Balance.
 We’ll help you manage those thoughts and get you on the right track towards feeling better.
 Talk to us today about a consultation.